 The failure of energy suppliers in recent years has been well documented.
 Many of these failures have resulted in Ofgem appointing a Supplier of Last Resort (SoLR).
 A SoLR is a supplier appointed by Ofgem to take all the customers of the failed supplier in order to ensure there is a continuity of supply.

-However, despite the number of SoLRs appointed over the last 4 years this is not the only option.
+However, despite the number of SoLRs appointed over the last four years, this is not the only option.